chee86j/ForeclosureAuctionPyScraper/README.md

 Welcome to the Foreclosure Auctions Python Scraper — a premier tool for seamlessly gathering data from government foreclosure auctions sites.
-Powered by Python, this robust scraper harnesses the capabilities of the BeautifulSoup and Requests libraries to meticulously parse and extract crucial auction data from websites, starting with our example site at "https://salesweb.civilview.com/Sales/SalesSearch?countyId=9" for Morris County, New Jersey.
+Powered by Python, this robust scraper leverages the capabilities of Selenium, BeautifulSoup, and aiohttp libraries to meticulously parse and extract crucial auction data from websites, starting with our example site at "https://salesweb.civilview.com/Sales/SalesSearch?countyId=9" for Morris County, New Jersey.